 Important Notes in NCERT Class 8 Chapter 2

 India was under colonial rule until Independence.
 The general public lived in fear of the British Government and they were not allowed to make decisions on their own.
 They faced consequences and grave danger whenever they tried to criticize those decisions.
 The coming of the freedom movement on 15th August 1947 changed the whole situation.
-Why do we need a parliament class 8 explains the importance of peoples’ decision in the following ways:
+Why do we need a parliament class 8 explains the importance of peoples’ decisions in the following ways:

 - The citizens are an integral part of any democracy and they get a right to choose their representatives.

 - A democratic government is run by the consent, approval, and participation of the people or citizens.

 - It improves the quality of the decision-making of the government and democracy provides a method to deal with the differences and conflicts.

 - Democracy protects the interest of the citizens or people.

 People and Their Representatives

 - The main idea of reforming democracy is consent, approval, and participation of the general public.
 An individual or group of persons hold a most important place in such a kind of democracy and helps in the functioning of the democratic country.
 The main principle of the government is to have the trust of the citizens of the country.

 - People choose their representatives and approve the government through elections.
 After electing, one group from among these elected representatives forms the government.
 The Parliament, which is made up of all representatives together, controls and guides the government.
 In this sense people, through their chosen representatives, form the government and also control it.